 The Nomination & Corporate Governance Committee has reviewed and revised the time commitments required for all non-executive Directors as the Board supports HSBC through its ambitious agenda of governance reform, growth and organisational development in an environment of increasing regulatory, political and organisational complexity.

 The following table sets out the framework that will be used to determine the fees for non-executive Directors during the term of this policy.

 Elements and link to strategy Operation Maximum opportunity Fees To reflect the time commitment and responsibilities of a non- executive Director of HSBC Holdings.
 The policy for non-executive Directors is to pay: base fees; further fees for additional Board duties, including but not limited to chairmanship, membership of a committee, or acting as the Senior Independent Director and/or Deputy Chairman; and travel allowances.
 Fees are paid in cash.
 The Board retains the discretion to pay in shares rather than cash where appropriate.
 The non-executive Group Chairman will be paid a fixed annual fee for all Board responsibilities based on their experience and the time commitments expected for the role, together with such other benefits as the Group Remuneration Committee may in its absolute discretion determine.
 A newly appointed non-executive Director would be paid in line with the policy on a time-apportioned basis in the first year as necessary.
-No sign-on payments are offered to non-executive Directors.
-The Board (excluding the non-executive Directors) has discretion to approve changes to the fees.
-The Board may also introduce any new component of fees for non-executive Directors, subject to the principles, parameters and other requirements set out in this remuneration policy.
-Certain non-executive Directors may be entitled to receive fees for their services as directors of subsidiary companies of HSBC Holdings plc.
+No sign-on payments are offered to non-executive Directors) has discretion to approve changes to the fees.
+The Board may also introduce any new component of fees for non-executive Directors may be entitled to receive fees for their services as directors of subsidiary companies of HSBC Holdings plc.
 Such additional remuneration is determined by the Board of Directors of each relevant subsidiary within a framework set by the Committee.
-The Board will review the amount of each component of fees periodically to assess whether, individually and in aggregate, they remain competitive and appropriate in light of changes in roles, responsibilities and/or time commitment of the non-executive Directors, and to ensure that individuals of the appropriate calibre are retained or appointed.
-Other than in exceptional circumstances, during the term of this policy, fees will not increase by more than 20% above the 2019 levels.
+The Board will normally review the amount of each component of fees periodically to assess whether, individually and in aggregate, they remain competitive and appropriate in light of changes in roles, responsibilities and/or time commitment of the non-executive Directors, and to ensure that individuals of the appropriate calibre are retained or appointed.
+Other than in exceptional circumstances, during the term of this policy, fees will not increase by more than 20% above the 2022 levels.
 Travel allowances are set at an appropriate level, taking into account the time requirement for non-executive Directors to travel to overseas meetings.
-Any new fees, allowance or component part (for example, for a new committee) would be set and then subject to a maximum of 20% increase for the duration of the policy.
-Expenses Any taxable or other expenses incurred in performing their role are reimbursed, as well as any related tax cost on such reimbursement.
+Any new fees, allowance or component part (for example, for a new committee) would be set and then subject to a maximum of 20% increase for the duration of the policy, subject to the exceptional circumstances referred to above.
+Expenses/benefits Any taxable or other expenses incurred in performing their role are reimbursed, as well as any related tax cost on such reimbursement.
+Non-executive Directors may on occasion receive reimbursement for costs incurred in relation to the provision of professional advice.
+These payments, if made, are taxable benefits to the non-executive Directors and the tax arising is paid by the Group on the Directors' behalf.
 Not applicable Shareholding guidelines To ensure appropriate alignment with the interests of our shareholders.
 Non-executive Directors, individually or with their connected persons, are expected to satisfy a shareholding guideline of 15,000 shares within five years from their appointment.
 The Committee reviews compliance with the guidelines annually.
 The Committee has full discretion in determining any consequences in cases of non-compliance.
 Not applicable